Anthony2246/friendly-owl-1464f/content/pages/posts/fox-village-in-japan.md

 subtitle: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
-excerpt: 'THERE IS A KIND OF SADNESS THAT DOES NOTHING TO YOU.
-IT IS '
+excerpt: THERE IS A KIND OF SADNESS THAT DOES NOTHING TO YOU.
+IT IS LIKE
 date: '2020-01-11'
 thumb_img_path: /images/rain-5364590_960_720.jpg
 thumb_img_alt: A red fox sitting on a meadow